mschnee/electron-bug-example/README.md

 This projects illustrates a bug in Electron's WebView implementation.
-Specifically, the preload JavaScript which is injected before the first page load if lost upon any navigation.
+Specifically, the preload JavaScript which is injected before the first page load is lost upon any navigation.

 # Setup
 ```